haodafan/IBMCloudDemo-FNTPR/so-you-want-to-be-a-software-dev-on-cloud-platform-for-mohltc-coop.md

 (if you're doing this at work, make sure to have the proxy setup!
 See 2.2.5)

+## 3.2 Setting up the app locally and connecting it to the Cloud

+### 3.2.1 Method 1: Using Nenad's Account

+My current version of the project is already on Nenad Jelic's IBM Cloud account.

+To push any changes you make onto this version, you must first contact him and ask for his account information (in a not sketchy way).
+His email is Nenad.Jelic@ontario.ca , but you can also ask your manager Sam to contact him for you.

+After knowing his username and password,

+1. Shift right click the folder 'IBMCloudDemo-FNTPR', which contains the source files for my program, and click the option to open command prompt there.
+2. Enter the command: `cf api https://api.ng.bluemix.net`
+3. Enter the command: `cf login`
+4. Enter the username, press enter, enter the password, press enter

+### 3.2.2 Method 2: Using your own Account

+If you have your own IBM Cloud account and would like to use that, it's a little harder to do.
+This is because I already have the necessary database service set up on Nenad's account.

+In order to make my program work, you need to set up your own ClearDB database.

+First, follow the instructions on Section 4.2 to create your own ClearDB database.

+**NOTE:** If you didn't name your database 'ClearDB_LindaTest', you'll have to go into the file 'manifest.yml', and in the 'services' section, change that to match your database name.

+Then, you must create the database table structure identical to that of mine.
+I suggest getting the help of my coworker Linda Yang, as she is the one who created much of my database initially, and is probably the most knowledgeable on what the structure is.
+A visual structure of my database can be found in the image 'diagram2.png'.

+Once you did both these things, you are ready to set it up on the cloud!
+It is done in the exact same way as Method 1, except with your own account credentials instead of Nenad's.

+## 3.3 How to Push Changes onto the Cloud

+Pushing your changes onto the cloud is easier than dominating the midlane as Tinker.

+Simply open up your command prompt at the source folder (like before), enter the command `cf push`.

+It should take about a minute for IBM Cloud to build and deploy your project for you.

+**NOTE ON HOW I DEBUG:**
+1. Make a change in my code
+2. enter `cf push` in command line
+3. Open git bash (like I said in 2.4, the git bash font is smaller and more readable)
+4. enter `cf logs --recent demo-fntpr-2` in git bash (you don't need to open it at any specific location)
+5. Read the log and see what I did right/wrong
+6. Repeat

+# 4.0 HOW I DEVELOPED MY CLOUD PROJECT

+*If builders built buildings the way programmers wrote programs, then the first woodpecker that came along wound destroy civilization.*

+*-Gerald Weinberg*

+---

 My project has several components, which can be considered mini-projects.
-Since I don't trust myself to be able to code in an easily readable and understandable format, I will go through my development process of each part of those components.
+Since I don't trust myself to be able to code in an easily readable and understandable format, I will do my best to go through and explain my development process for each part of those components.

-## 3.1 Starting a Node.JS project on Bluemix
+## 4.1 Starting a Node.JS project on Bluemix

 I started off my project with [this simple tutorial](https://console.bluemix.net/docs/runtimes/nodejs/getting-started.html).

 This tutorial essentially taught me how to setup my development environment, and push a sample application onto Bluemix.

-### 3.1.1 manifest.yml
+### 4.1.1 manifest.yml
 The manifest.yml file contains the metadata for your project (like your project name, your project URL, the services that are used, etc).
 This file is important, as it tells the IBM Cloud how to run your project.

-## 3.2 Using ClearDB (MySQL) with your Node application and the Cloud.
+## 4.2 Using ClearDB (MySQL) with your Node application and the Cloud.

 The sample application uses Cloudant, which is a NoSQL database.
 Now, even though NoSQL databases like Cloudant and MongoDB are currently all the rage, the government and many large corporations prefer to use good old SQL.
 So, I'll give you a lil lesson on how to use ClearDB, a free MySQL database service, for your Node application.